4 Fillable Ornament Ideas and How to Display Them

 I don’t have room for a full-sized Christmas Tree in my apartment.
 I use a table-top model, instead.
 Still, when I considered these ideas for fillable ornaments, I also started to wonder how I could use them as stand-alone Christmas decor.

-Simple Baubles
+Idea 1: Simple Baubles

 All you need for this ornament is a section of faux mistletoe and some faux snow.
-I just sniped off a section of berries and leaves to add to the ornament along with a small amount of the faux snow.
+I just snipped off a section of berries and leaves to add to the ornament along with a small amount of the faux snow.

 I had bought a package of the small pine picks at Dollar Tree earlier in the season and I’ve used them a lot this year.
 I glued a cluster of berries to a section of the pine pick to use as a topper for my filled ornament.